-The stress of worrying about money and bills will affect us not only financially but personally.
-Living paycheck to paycheck is not a right way to live.
-Many of us decided to take control of our finances and fight back.
+Worrying about money and bills will affect us financially and personally.
+Living paycheck to paycheck is not the right way to live.
+So many of us decided to take control of our finances and fight back.

-We decided to pay off debt and get back control of our lives to start living again.
+We decided to pay off debt and regain control of our lives to start living again.

-During our financial journey, we came across lots of bumps on our road, yet we kept moving.
-You see, not paying off the debt wasn't a choice.
+During our financial journey, we encountered many bumps on our road, yet we kept moving.
+You see, not paying off our debt wasn’t a choice.

-As a Latina woman growing up in one of the poorest cities in the US, I never had someone teaching me about finances.
+As a Latina woman growing up in one of the poorest cities in the US, I never had someone teach me about finances.

-The only thing we learned in high school was how to write a personal check.
+We only learned in high school how to write a personal check.
 Other than that, I never grew up learning about debt or how money worked.
-For me, having debt seemed OK.
+So for me, having debt seemed OK.

 Everyone has debt; as long as we kept up with the world, we were OK.

-Fast forward to when we started our journey and start paying off debt, out went the weekly nails and pedicure treatments, the spending on the latest style of clothing, and other things.
-Adios eating out and weekend hanging out.
+Fast forward to when we started our journey and started paying off debt, out went the weekly nails and pedicure treatments, the spending on the latest style of clothing, and other things.
+Adios eating out and weekend hanging out at the local club.

-When I decided to take control of my finances and start the paying off debt process, I came across many obstacles; the negative comments and not so subtle way we got treated because we were different.
+When I decided to take control of my finances and start the paying off debt, I came across many obstacles; the negative comments and the not-so-subtle way we got treated because we were different.

-I didn’t anticipate losing friends, distancing myself from situations or people that were dear to me; but sadly, the road to financial freedom is not easy.
+I didn’t anticipate losing friends or distancing myself from situations or people dear to me, but sadly, the road to financial freedom is not easy.

 It’s not about money either.

-During this journey, you learn so much more about yourself and about life.
-You learn to grow a thick skin, and you learn to value what is important.
+During this journey, you learn much more about yourself and life.
+You know to grow a thick skin, and you learn to value what is essential.